2024 Thomas & Uber Cup

 The 2024 Thomas & Uber Cup (officially known as the TotalEnergies BWF Thomas & Uber Cup Finals 2024 for sponsorship reasons) was the 33rd edition of the Thomas Cup and the 30th edition of the Uber Cup, the biennial international badminton championship contested by the men and women's national teams of the member associations of Badminton World Federation (BWF).
 The tournaments were held at Chengdu, China, from 27 April to 5 May 2024.

-India were the defending champions for the men's team, but lost to China in the quarter-finals.
-South Korea were the defending champions for the women's team, but lost to Indonesia in the semi-finals.
+India were the defending champions for the Thomas Cup, but lost to China in the quarter-finals.
+South Korea were the defending champions for the Uber Cup, but lost to Indonesia in the semi-finals.
 China won both tournaments, defeating Indonesia in both finals.

 Qualification

 China qualified automatically as hosts, while India and South Korea qualified as the title holders for the Thomas and Uber Cup respectively.